An ultimate three week self-drive journey of Costa Rica's most popular regions

-You are here: Home > Costa Rica > Best of Costa Rica holiday in 22 days
+You are here: Home > Costa Rica > Best of Costa Rica Holiday in 22 days

-Spot the elusive resplendent Quetzal with a birding watching specialist
+Spot the elusive Resplendent Quetzal with a birdingwatching specialist

-You’ll be flying direct from Gatwick to Costa Rica’s capital San Jose, where you’ll stay for one night and the beginning and end of your holiday.
+You’ll fly in and out of Costa Rica’s capital, San Jose, where you’ll also stay for a night at the start and end of your trip.

 Accommodation on this day: Presidente Hotel